Hingurakgoda Unagalawehera Rajamaha Viharaya (හිඟුරක්ගොඩ උණගලාවෙහෙර රජමහා විහාරය)

 Loading...

 Unagalawehera is a village which lies 9 km north of the ancient capital of Polonnaruwa and 7.7 km east of Giritale.
-Until early 1900’s the Demala Maha Seya in the ancient Polonnruwa city was called Unagala Vehera.
-It was HCP Bell who identified this gigantic stupa as the Demala Maha Seya which was built by king Parakramabahu the Great (1153-1186 CE).
+Until the early 1900s, the Demala Maha Seya in the ancient Polonnaruwa city was called Unagala Vehera.
+It was HCP Bell who identified this gigantic stupa as the Demala Maha Seya which was built by King Parakramabahu the Great (1153-1186 CE).

-The massive stupa and the ruins of the arama complex is spread over an area of about six acres.
+The massive stupa and the ruins of the Arama Complex is spread over an area of about six acres.
 The stupa was in absolute ruins.
-However this historic stupa was completely reconstructed (not conserved) by then President Maithripala Sirisena ceremoniously opened in 24th June 2018.
+However, this historic stupa was completely reconstructed (not conserved) by then-President Maithripala Sirisena and ceremoniously opened in 24th June 2018.

-This historic temple is a ideal place to while traveling to Polonnaruwa from Habarana.
+This historic temple is an ideal place to travel to Polonnaruwa from Habarana.
 The diversion is only 5km which can be covered in 10 minutes.
 To reach the temple reach Jayanthipura passing Giritale Reservoir on the Polonnaruwa road.
 Turn left at the Canal which crosses the main road and travel towards the Jayanthipura Kanishta Vidyalaya.
 The temple lies 5km down this road.

 References